shopware5/devdocs/source/developers-guide/shopware-5-upgrade-guide-for-developers/index.md

 - `shopware.release.revision`
     The revision of the Shopware installation (e.g. '20180081547')

-Added new service in the DIC containing all parameters above
+A new service was added in the DIC containing all parameters above
 - `shopware.release`
     A new struct of type `\Shopware\Components\ShopwareReleaseStruct` containing all parameters above

-To be compatible with the most versions of Shopware, please use the `config` service from the DIC for the time being:
+To be compatible with most versions of Shopware, please use the `config` service from the DIC for the time being:
 ```
     $this->container->get('config')->get('version') === Shopware::VERSION; # => true
     $this->container->get('config')->get('version_text') === Shopware::VERSION_TEXT; # => true